 Largest Ring Gauge Cigars

-If you’re curious about the largest ring gauge cigars, you’re not alone.
+Some of the largest ring gauge cigars are also the most popular.
 There are dozens of cigar shapes and sizes to smoke today.
 Cigar size is measured in length and ring gauge, and cigar ring gauges continue to grow exponentially as cigar-makers meet consumer demand for infinitely fatter cigars.
-Cigar length is measure in inches, and ring gauge is measured in 64ths of an inch, the same way your finger is fitted for wedding ring.
-A traditional Robusto is 5 by 50, or five inches long with a ring gauge that is 50/64ths of an inch.
+Cigar length is measured in inches, and ring gauge is measured in 64ths of an inch, the same way your finger is fitted for wedding ring.
+A traditional Robusto is 5-by-50, or five inches long with a ring gauge that is 50/64ths of an inch.

 When Rocky Patel created his golf-themed Mulligans franchise as a proving ground for the prolific number of cigars he blends, he couldn’t have predicted how popular it would become, or that it would be home to the fattest Rocky Patel cigar ever rolled – the Snowman.
 This 80 ring gauge gem isn’t easy to get your lips around, but once you stretch them over it, a peppery profile of figs, coffee with cream, and leather boasts complex flavor and aroma.
 A hearty Ecuador Habano wrapper is stretched over an extra-chunky interior of Dominican long-fillers from head to toe.